Skip to content

 Easy Beef Empanadas Recipe

-This easy beef empanadas recipe is made with a flavorful ground beef filling wrapped in a flaky crust!
-Baked until crispy, this is a crowd-pleasing dinner idea.
+These easy beef empanadas are made with a flavorful ground beef filling wrapped in a flaky crust.
+Baked until crispy, this crowd-pleasing dinner idea is freezer friendly, too!

 This post may contain affiliate links.
 Read disclosure policy.

-This may be my one of my favorite Mexican food recipes.
-I know I say that a lot, but I’m serious this time!
-This beef empanada recipe ticks all of the boxes: tasty, convenient, and full of amazing beefy flavor.
-What more could we want?
+These beef empanadas are one of my favorite Mexican food recipes.
+I know I say that a lot, but I mean it!
+Empanadas tick all of the boxes: tasty, convenient, and full of amazing Latin-American flavor.

 Empanadas ingredients on counter.